 When visiting one of your bucket list countries, you don’t want to leave your planning and research to the last minute!
 Especially when that country is the one and only, Iceland.
 So I’ve put together all the main need-to-know’s, do’s and don’t’s, for visiting Iceland, whilst a pandemic still hangs over our heads.
 From what you need to figure out well in advance of your trip, to right before departure, and everything to keep in mind while touring this gorgeous island, I’ve got you covered.

-- What You Need to Know While in Iceland
+- What It's Like Driving in Iceland

 Months Before Departure